VAK42/CV/ReadMe.md

 ### 2.1 Core Technologies

-The Application Is Constructed Using High-Performance Computer Vision Libraries And Frameworks.
+The Application Is Constructed Using High-Performance Computer Vision Libraries & Frameworks.

 * **Language**: **Python 3.13**
-    * **Rationale**: Selected For Its Extensive Ecosystem Of Data Science And Computer Vision Libraries.
+    * **Rationale**: Selected For Its Extensive Ecosystem Of Data Science & Computer Vision Libraries.
 * **Computer Vision**: **OpenCV (cv2)**
-    * **Role**: Handles Video I/O, Image Manipulation (Resizing, Drawing), And Window Management.
+    * **Role**: Handles Video I/O, Image Manipulation (Resizing, Drawing), & Window Management.
 It Is The Backbone Of The Visual Pipeline.
 * **Model Framework**: **Ultralytics YOLO (v11 Pose)**
     * **Role**: Performs Pose Estimation To Extract Skeletal Keypoints (Shoulders, Hips, Etc.) From Video Frames.
-The `yolo11n-pose.pt` Model Is Used For Its Balance Between Speed And Accuracy.
+The `yolo11n-pose.pt` Model Is Used For Its Balance Between Speed & Accuracy.
 * **Inference Optimization**: **OpenVINO Toolkit**
-    * **Implementation**: The System Compiles The YOLO Model Into An OpenVINO Intermediate Representation (IR) To Accelerate Inference On Intel CPUs And GPUs.
-It Manages Thread Counts (`OV_CPU_THREADS_NUM`) And Device Compilation Explicitly.
+    * **Implementation**: The System Compiles The YOLO Model Into An OpenVINO Intermediate Representation (IR) To Accelerate Inference On Intel CPUs & GPUs.
+It Manages Thread Counts (`OV_CPU_THREADS_NUM`) & Device Compilation Explicitly.
 * **Concurrency**: **Python ThreadPoolExecutor**
     * **Architecture**: Inference Tasks Are Offloaded To A Worker Thread Pool.
 This Non-Blocking Approach Prevents The Heavy Model Prediction Step From Freezing The GUI Or Video Feed.